AdobeDocs/graphql-mesh-gateway/src/pages/mesh/basic/create-mesh.md

 ### Create a mesh from a source

 The `aio api-mesh:source` commands provide several prebuilt mesh sources that you can use to create your mesh file, for example `mesh.json`.
 Each source contains a mesh configuration file designed for a specific first or third-party source.
-Third parties can submit their sources as a pull request to the [api-mesh-sources](https://github.com/adobe/api-mesh-sources) repo.
+Third parties can submit their sources as a pull request to the [api-mesh-sources](https://github.com/adobe/api-mesh-sources) repository.
 Once approved, these sources will be available for selection in the CLI.

 Currently, this feature serves as a way for you to quickly copy an example mesh.